imhicihu/ISKM2017/README.md

 * Code review
      - For *security* reasons, there is no code to share.
-     - What it can be shared can be found in the [Downloads](https://bitbucket.org/imhicihu/iskm2017/downloads/) or [Source](https://bitbucket.org/imhicihu/iskm2017/src) section.
+     - What it can be shared can be found in the [Downloads](downloads/) or [Source](https://bitbucket.org/imhicihu/iskm2017/src) section.

 ### Who do I talk to? ###

 * Repo owner or admin:
-     - Contact `imhicihu at gmail dot com` or our [Board](https://bitbucket.org/imhicihu/iskm2017/addon/trello/trello-board)
+     - Contact `imhicihu at gmail dot com`